-Once you’ve carved it, preserve your pumpkin by putting petroleum jelly around the carved edges and along any cut surfaces, as well as all around the inside, to help keep it moisturized.
-This will ensure the pumpkin stays fresh for a longer amount of time.
+Once you’ve carved your jack-o’-lantern, preserve your pumpkin by putting petroleum jelly around the carved edges and along any cut surfaces, as well as all around the inside, to help prevent shriveling.
+The petroleum jelly will ensure the pumpkin stays fresh for a longer amount of time.
 If you don’t have any petroleum jelly on hand, you can try these other options:

 - Vegetable oil